 What medications should I avoid while taking tirzepatide?

 No medication is absolutely contraindicated with tirzepatide, but oral contraceptives require backup protection (59% Cmax reduction in ethinyl estradiol).
-Insulin and sulfonylurea doses typically need 20 to 30% reduction.
+Insulin and sulfonylurea doses typically need 20 to 30% reduction to prevent hypoglycemia.
 Warfarin requires weekly INR monitoring during titration.
-Most interactions are manageable with timing adjustments rather than medication avoidance.
+Most interactions are manageable with timing adjustments.
+Use our peptide interaction checker to screen your full medication list.

 Can I take metformin with tirzepatide?

 Yes.
 Metformin and tirzepatide have no significant pharmacokinetic interaction.
 Metformin is absorbed in the small intestine and is not hepatically metabolized.
-The SURPASS clinical trial program used metformin as background therapy in most arms with no safety signal.
+The SURPASS trials used metformin as background therapy in most arms with no safety signal.
 No dose adjustment or special timing is needed.
-This is the most common tirzepatide combination in clinical practice.
+This is the most common tirzepatide combination in clinical practice for type 2 diabetes management.

 Does tirzepatide affect birth control?

 Yes.
-Tirzepatide reduces ethinyl estradiol Cmax by 59% and norgestimate Cmax by 66% through delayed gastric emptying.
+Tirzepatide reduces ethinyl estradiol Cmax by 59% and norgestimate Cmax by 66% through delayed gastric emptying (JAPh, 2023).
 The FDA recommends switching to non-oral contraception (IUD, implant, patch, ring) or adding barrier methods during tirzepatide use.
-Extra caution is needed during the first 4 weeks and for 4 weeks after each dose escalation.
+Extra caution applies during the first 4 weeks and for 4 weeks after each dose escalation when the interaction is strongest.

 Can I take ibuprofen with Mounjaro?

 Yes, for short-term use.
 Tirzepatide delays ibuprofen absorption by 30 to 60 minutes, so pain relief arrives slower.
 Total anti-inflammatory exposure is preserved.
-The GI concern matters more: both tirzepatide and ibuprofen irritate the stomach lining.
-Prolonged NSAID use increases nausea and gastric erosion risk.
-Consider acetaminophen as a first-line alternative for mild pain.
+The GI concern matters more: both tirzepatide and ibuprofen irritate the stomach lining, increasing nausea and erosion risk with prolonged use.
+Consider acetaminophen as a first-line alternative, though acetaminophen itself has a 50 to 55% Cmax reduction after the first tirzepatide dose.

 Does tirzepatide interact with thyroid medication?

 Tirzepatide delays levothyroxine absorption but does not reduce total uptake.
 Take levothyroxine at least 60 minutes before food and tirzepatide.
 Monitor TSH every 6 to 8 weeks during dose escalation.
 At steady state, levothyroxine absorption normalizes.
-Most patients do not need dose changes, but TSH monitoring catches the exceptions.
+Most patients do not need dose changes, but TSH monitoring during titration catches the exceptions.
+For broader tirzepatide safety data, see our long-term side effects guide.

 Can I take antidepressants with tirzepatide?

 Yes.
-SSRIs and other antidepressants are metabolized through CYP450 enzymes, and tirzepatide does not affect CYP pathways.
+SSRIs and most antidepressants are metabolized through CYP450 enzymes, and tirzepatide does not affect CYP pathways.
 No dose adjustment is needed.
-The practical concern is overlapping nausea during the first weeks of both medications.
-A real-world cohort study found no increased psychiatric adverse events with tirzepatide use.
+The practical concern is overlapping nausea during the early weeks of both medications.
+A real-world cohort study found no increased psychiatric adverse events with tirzepatide use (PMC, 2025).
 Stabilize one medication before starting the other when possible.

 What happens if I take medications too close to my tirzepatide dose?

 Oral medications taken within 1 to 2 hours of tirzepatide may experience delayed and reduced peak absorption.
 For most medications with wide therapeutic windows (statins, antihistamines), this has no clinical consequence.
-For narrow therapeutic index drugs (warfarin, levothyroxine), the timing matters.
-Take critical medications first thing in the morning, 60 or more minutes before tirzepatide and food.
+For narrow therapeutic index drugs (warfarin, levothyroxine), the timing gap matters.
+Take critical medications first thing in the morning, at least 60 minutes before tirzepatide and food.
+See the tirzepatide dosage chart for the weekly injection schedule.

 The Bottom Line

 Most interactions peak during the first 4 weeks at each dose level and moderate at steady state.
 The tachyphylaxis effect means long-term tirzepatide users face less interaction intensity than new starters.
-Tirzepatide does not affect CYP450 enzymes, so liver-metabolized drugs are unaffected.
+Tirzepatide does not affect CYP450 enzymes, so hepatically metabolized drugs are unaffected.